 Exotic matter is an open world adventure game by MoebiusGames.
 It is currently in early access and is available on Steam.

-Exotic matter takes the blocky and malleable world of Minecraft, gives it a hi-tech coat of paint, and mines the bricks from under its feet.
+Exotic Matter takes the blocky and malleable world of Minecraft, gives it a hi-tech coat of paint, and mines the bricks from under its feet.
 Transforming it from a creative sandbox, to a story based adventure game with sandbox elements.
 You play as a crew member of the ship called the Criterion.
 A vessel that has recently crashed on the planet Xcylin while on an important mission.

 Much of the game’s world is procedurally generated and will be different each time you start a new game.
-But the Criterion, where you begin, is set in stone.
+However, the Criterion, where you begin, is set in stone.
 You start the game by visiting various rooms of the ship, each one giving you a bit of lore and backstory about the crew and their mission while teaching you some of the basic mechanics you need to succeed.
 It’s a pretty fluid and engaging way of showing you the ropes without being too overbearing or giving you too little information to work off of.

 That’s the really big difference with Exotic matter compared to other similar titles.
-It aspires to be an adventure game with a storyline first.
-But gives you a sandbox and shapeable open world, and supplies you with the tools needed to reshape it while following the storyline.
+It aspires to be an adventure game with a storyline first, but gives you a sandbox and shapeable open world, and supplies you with the tools needed to reshape it while following the storyline.